 - 7.1.
-You must register within 28 days of becoming a member of the Council (and to notify the relevant Monitoring Officer of any changes within 28 days) any Disclosable Pecuniary Interests (DPIs) you may have for publication in the Register of Members' Interests .
-(See Appendix A to this Code.) - 7.2.
+You must register within 28 days of becoming a member of the Council (and notify the relevant Monitoring Officer of any changes within 28 days) any Disclosable Pecuniary Interests (DPIs) you have for publication in the Register of Members' Interests.
+(See Appendix) - 7.2.
 You may not at any time discharge any function or participate in any Council business or discussions, or vote on any issues that relate to or concern any of your DPIs where you are aware that you have a relevant DPI.
-You may not remain in the chamber or meeting room or in the public gallery when any matter that relates to any of your DPI is under discussion or debate unless you have requested a dispensation from the Proper Officer (Clerk) and the Council or relevant Committee has agreed and minuted it in advance of the relevant meeting. - 7.3.
-You must register within 28 days of becoming a member of the Council (and to notify the relevant Monitoring Officer of any changes within 28 days) any non statutory Local Non Pecuniary Interests (LNPIs) set out in Appendix A to this code but you may participate in any discussions or debates relating to or concerning any of your LNPIs after the date of registration. - 7.4.
+You may not remain in the chamber or meeting room or in the public gallery when any matter that relates to any of your DPI is under discussion or debate unless you have requested a dispensation in writing to the Proper Officer as soon as possible before the meeting, or failing that, at the start of the meeting for which the dispensation is required, and a written dispensation has been granted by the Council (or Committee or Proper Officer where council has delegated the function). - 7.3.
+You must register within 28 days of becoming a member of the Council (and notify the relevant Monitoring Officer of any changes within 28 days) any Local Non-Pecuniary Interests (LNPIs) set out in Part 2 to Appendix A to this code, but you may participate in any discussions or debates relating to or concerning any of your LNPIs after the date of registration. - 7.4.
 You must declare any DPIs or LNPIs to a meeting where business is relevant to those interests, including those interests that are already registered with the relevant Monitoring Officer or where registration is pending. - 7.5.
 You must register, within 28 days, any gifts and hospitality of £25 or more received by you in accordance with the instructions issued within your Council by the relevant Monitoring Officer. - 7.6.
-The Council's Register of Interests will be available for inspection at the Council offices by prior arrangement during normal office hours, and will be published on the Council's website.
+The Council's Register of Interests will be available for inspection at the relevant District/Borough Council offices by prior arrangement during normal office hours, and will be published on that Council's website.